fongc123/notes/Machine Learning/Feedforward Neural Networks.md

 )
 ```

-Alternatively, a custom model of the above `Sequential` object can be customized and implemented manually with [[Classes|object-oriented programming (OOP)]].
+Alternatively, a custom model of the above `Sequential` module can be customized and implemented manually with [[Classes|object-oriented programming (OOP)]].

 ```python
 class ANN(nn.Module):